Skip to content

 The Bureaucratic Coordination of Genocide

-The Wannsee Conference, held on January 20, 1942, in a villa at Am Großen Wannsee 56–58, in the affluent Berlin suburb of Wannsee, was a pivotal meeting in the orchestration of the Holocaust.
-Chaired by SS-Obergruppenführer Reinhard Heydrich, the conference brought together fifteen high-ranking officials of Nazi Germany to discuss and formalize the logistics of the "Final Solution to the Jewish Question."
+The Wannsee Conference, held on January 20, 1942 in a villa at Am Großen Wannsee 56–58 in the affluent Berlin suburHeydrich.pngb of Wannsee (see image below), was a pivotal meeting in the orchestration of the Holocaust.
+Chaired by SS-Obergruppenführer Reinhard Heydrich (see image on left), the conference brought together 15 high-ranking officials of Nazi Germany to discuss and formalize the logistics of the "Final Solution to the Jewish Question."
 While the decision to annihilate European Jewry had already been made, Wannsee was crucial in organizing the bureaucratic machinery that would implement genocide on an unprecedented scale.

 Convening of the Wannsee Conference

-Participants and Objectives Fifteen senior officials from the SS, Gestapo, Ministry of Justice, Ministry of the Interior, and other governmental bodies attended the conference.
-Heydrich, led the meeting, while Adolf Eichmann, head of the RSHA’s Jewish Affairs department, prepared minutes.
+Participants and Objectives: Fifteen senior officials from the SS, Gestapo, Ministry of Justice, Ministry of the Interior, and other governmental bodies attended the conference.
+Heydrich led the meeting, while Adolf Eichmann (see image on left), head of the RSHA’s Jewish Affairs department, prepared minutes.

 The objectives were clear: